RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: Simulation Setup

 \subsection{Evaluation Metrics and Compared Methods}

 To evaluate the performance of the proposed method, the following tests were conducted: \begin{enumerate} \item \textbf{TSP Validation:} The environment's behavior was verified using the dataset from \cite{TSP_RL_2022}, comparing results against the baseline.
 This test was used to verify the functionality of Network I. \item \textbf{Decoder Functionality:} Separate tests were conducted for the start/end points and pattern elements using two evaluation sets with 1,280 map samples of 15 and 20 areas.
 The entry and exit points were fixed for all the areas in the evaluation set.
-An edge weight matrix was then provided accordingly to Concorde solver and its results were used as a baseline.
+An edge weight matrix was then provided accordingly to the Concorde solver (optimal TSP solver known so far) and its results were used as baseline for comparison.
 Network III was disabled, by fixing the pattern, to verify the functionality of Network II when connected to Network I. \item \textbf{System Assessment:} The full system was finally tested against Concorde solver results.
-For this test, TRATSS was expected to outperform Concorde by considering the cost of selecting new start/end points for patterns. \item \textbf{Scaling capabilities:} A final test with 30, 40 and 50 areas were conducted to evaluate the performance of the proposed model in previously unseen environments, i.e., more areas than the number of areas used to train the model. \end{enumerate}
+For this test, RouteFormer was expected to outperform Concorde by considering the cost of selecting new start/end points for patterns. \item \textbf{Scaling capabilities:} A final test with 30, 40 and 50 areas were conducted to evaluate the performance of the proposed model in previously unseen environments, i.e., more areas than the number of areas used to train the model. \end{enumerate}

 The evaluation metric used, known as the optimality gap, $o_g \in \mathbb{R}$, follows the standard approach in the literature~\cite{TSP_RL_2022} and is defined as

 where $l_m, l_s \in \mathbb{R}$ are the model and solver tour lengths, respectively.